Stations

 One of the project’s priorities is to enable people to travel quickly between Ashington and Newcastle, helping encourage them to switch from car to rail.
 With this in mind, the number of stations and their locations have been chosen to carefully balance passenger demand and journey times.
 However, the project does not prevent the future development of additional stations at other locations and extensions to the line.

-The stops on the Northumberland Line will be:
+The new stations on the Northumberland Line are:

 Click on the links above for more information on each station.

-All the stops will have facilities to help ensure safe and easy journeys.
+All the new stations have facilities to help ensure safe and easy journeys.

-They will also be fully accessible to people with reduced mobility and other access requirements.
+They are also fully accessible to people with reduced mobility and other access requirements.

-The stops will have ticket machines but will be unstaffed and will not have ticket offices.
-Shelters will be provided on each platform, providing waiting passengers with protection from the weather.
+The stops will have ticket machines but are unstaffed and don't have ticket offices.
+Shelters are provided on each platform, providing waiting passengers with protection from the weather.
 These shelters will have 8 to 16 seats, with extra standing space and access via each end.

 Station Guides